vmware/vmware-aria-operations-integration-sdk/doc/mp-build.md

 ## Prerequisites
 * The [VMware Aria Operations Integration SDK](../README.md#installation) is installed, with the virtual environment active.
 * A Management Pack project created by the [mp-init](mp-init.md) tool.
-* Write permissions to a registry that is accessible from VMware Aria Operations.
-The default registry/repository is the [TVS Harbor project](https://harbor-repo.vmware.com/harbor/projects/1067689/repositories) project.
-To ask for write permissions post a request in the [vrops-integration-sdk](https://vmware.slack.com/archives/C03KB8KF2VD) Slack channel.
+* Write permissions to a container registry that is accessible from VMware Aria Operations.

 ## Input

 ### Command-line Arguments